 Zoo staff make sure that nest boxes stay clean, replacing soiled bedding.
 They ensure that kits are warm and dry.

-Kits are born without fur, and with their eyes closed.
+Rabbit kits are born without fur and with their eyes closed.
 Unlike their hare cousins—born with fur and with eyes open—kits cannot hop shortly after birth.

 Kits eat feed pellets and drink water once they leave the nest box.
-But they will continue to nurse until they are about 8 weeks old.
+They will continue to nurse until they are about eight weeks old.

 Weaned male and female kits are separated.
-Females are able to breed even before they are fully grown.
-Most female and male kits born at the Zoo are sold shortly after weaning.
+Females are able to breed before they are fully grown.
+Most female and male kits born at the Wells Fargo Family Farm are sold shortly after weaning.

-- A rabbit’s ears can be like air-conditioners.
+- A rabbit’s ears can work like air-conditioners.
 Along with providing an excellent range of hearing, long rabbit ears also have a large surface area, which helps with body cooling.

 - A rabbit’s eyes are located high on the sides of its head, giving it a wide range of vision, particularly up and to the sides.
 Rabbits have a blind spot, however, in the front of their faces.
 For this reason, humans should not offer their hands to a rabbit to sniff, as they might to a dog or cat.

-- Minnesota is home to one native wild rabbit species, the Cottontail.
+- Minnesota is home to one native wild rabbit species, the Eastern Cottontail.
 Cottontails live across the Americas from southern Canada to Argentina and Paraguay.
-Minnesota is also home to two of the rabbit’s cousins: the showshoe or varying hare and the jackrabbit.
-(In spite of its name, the jackrabbit is a hare, not a rabbit.)
+Minnesota is also home to two native hare species: the Snowshoe Hare and the White-tailed Jackrabbit.
+In spite of its name, the White-tailed Jackrabbit is a hare, not a rabbit.